 In > 75% of US states, the agency designated to receive abuse reports is the state social service department (Adult Protective Services).
 In the remaining states, the designated agency is the state unit on aging.
 For abuse within an institution, the local long-term care ombudsman office should be contacted.
 Telephone numbers for these agencies and offices in any part of the US can be found by contacting the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Center on Elder Abuse (855-500-3537 or www.ncea.acl.gov) and giving the patient’s county and city of residence or zip code.
 Health care practitioners should know reporting laws and procedures for their own states.

-Caregivers of a physically or cognitively impaired elderly person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
+Caregivers of a physically or cognitively impaired older person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
 These caregivers may be so immersed in their caregiving roles that they become socially isolated and lack an objective frame of reference for what constitutes normal caregiving.
 The deleterious effects of caregiver burden, including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented.
 Physicians need to point out these effects to caregivers.
 Services to help caregivers include adult day care, respite programs, and home health care.
 Families should be referred for such services by using the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Association of Area Agencies on Aging (202-872-0888 or www.n4a.org).

 A physician or other health care practitioner may be the only person an abuse victim has contact with other than the perpetrator and should therefore be vigilant for risk factors and signs of abuse.
-Recognizing high-risk situations can prevent elder abuse—eg, when a frail or cognitively impaired elderly person is being cared for by someone with a history of substance abuse, violence, a psychiatric disorder, or caregiver burden.
-Physicians should pay particular attention when a frail elderly person (eg, a person with a recent history of stroke or a newly diagnosed condition) is discharged into a precarious home environment.
+Recognizing high-risk situations can prevent elder abuse—eg, when a frail or cognitively impaired person is being cared for by someone with a history of substance abuse, violence, a psychiatric disorder, or caregiver burden.
+Physicians should pay particular attention when a frail older person (eg, a person with a recent history of stroke or a newly diagnosed condition) is discharged into a precarious home environment.
 Physicians should also remember that perpetrators and victims may not fit stereotypes.

 Additional considerations should be made for the screening and hiring of in-home helpers, both from formal service agencies and informal private arrangements.
 A small, but meaningful, proportion of patients who utilize in-home helpers report concerns of theft, neglect, or mistreatment.
 Screening and training for such workers may help in preventing mistreatment.
-The National Center on Elder Abuse offers a comprehensive review titled Preventing Elder Abuse by In-Home Helpers, and elderly patients and their families should be directed to this resource if considering such forms of assistance.

 Patients can also actively decrease their risk of abuse (eg, by maintaining social relationships, by increasing social and community contacts).
 They should seek legal advice before signing any documents related to where they live or who makes financial decisions for them.